 Our Maintenance Team keeps on top of any maintenance work which could include, painting, fencing, making pathways, minor construction jobs, hanging gates, building compost bays etc., using a quad bike and manure vacuum to pick up and transport manure, bagging up manure for us to sell, clearing paddocks of fallen branches and debris, mulching, mowing etc.

-Commitment required: Minimum 3-4 hours each week – any day.
+Commitment required: Minimum of 3-4 hours each week – any day.

 The Gardening Team keeps on top of the weeding tasks as well as creating some colour in the garden beds and basically just making the whole space feel more welcoming, relaxing and productive (we are currently preparing beds to grow beneficial herbs for the horses).
 We need keen gardeners who are able to give a couple of hours each week.

 Commitment required: A minimum of 2 hours each week on a Tuesday morning.